 We were all mesmerized at the beauty of the place, but Kara was the most taken with it.
 I think she captured every square inch of this place on her iPod.
 She was the same way when we visited the mosques in Istanbul, which still remains her favorite place in the world.

 The Emirates Palace Hotel was our next stop in Abu Dhabi.
 Tim lured me here with fanciful stories of ATM’s that dispense gold and cappuccinos sprinkled with gold flakes.
 I just had to get me one of those!
-Another new building, this one’s construction finished in 2005.
-The cover photo of this post is taken in front of this hotel.
+Another new building, the Emirates Palace was completed in 2005.

 Tim was right about the gold ATM and the coffee.
 The four of us sat down in a very luxurious cafe for a pricey midday snack.
 I ordered the cappuccino dusted with gold, Kara ordered a cappuccino made with camel milk, Tim had a milkshake and Tyler ate french fries.
 Our little meal cost just about $70.
 So, was it good?
 Of course!
 When else can you enjoy cappuccinos made with these ingredients!